Ntchinda-Giscard/jazz-music-improvisation/README.md

 <a name='1-1'></a>
 ### 1.1 - Dataset

 To get started, you'll train your algorithm on a corpus of Jazz music.
-Run the cell below to listen to a snippet of the audio from the training set:

 The preprocessing of the musical data has been taken care of already, which for this notebook means it's been rendered in terms of musical "values."

 #### What are musical "values"? (optional)
 You can informally think of each "value" as a note, which comprises a pitch and duration.
 For example, if you press down a specific piano key for 0.5 seconds, then you have just played a note.
 In music theory, a "value" is actually more complicated than this -- specifically, it also captures the information needed to play multiple notes at the same time.
 For example, when playing a music piece, you might press down two piano keys at the same time (playing multiple notes at the same time generates what's called a "chord").
-But you don't need to worry about the details of music theory for this assignment.
+But you don't need to worry about the details of music theory.

 #### Music as a sequence of values

-* For the purposes of this assignment, all you need to know is that you'll obtain a dataset of values, and will use an RNN model to generate sequences of values.
+.
 * Your music generation system will use 90 unique values.

 Run the following code to load the raw music data and preprocess it into values.
 This might take a few minutes!